Sunday, July 28, 2019

 Of all the buildings that used to make up the area of Cherry and Front Streets there are but two remaining.
 The building on the south east corner has served under many names over the years while across the street the CN Railway Police Building has kept it company since 1923.

-The need for a new school in the rapidly expanding St. Lawrence Ward was addressed when the Toronto Board of Education decided to erect a new brick school building on the corner of Palace (now Front) and Cherry Streets.
+The need for a new school in the rapidly expanding St. Lawrence Ward was addressed in 1859 when the Toronto Board of Education decided to erect a new brick school building on the corner of Palace (now Front) and Cherry Streets.
 One of the considerations for the new school was that it should have separate entrances for boys and girls and they should not be in the same classroom.
 The school had room for 80-90 boys and as many girls and the school board had plans to expand if the community continued to grow.
 The picture below shows the boys entrance which has been painted green over the years.

 The area around the school started to transform with the arrival of the railways and the industry that they attracted.
 Slowly the population dwindled until the school was forced to close in 1887 and the students were transferred to Sackville Street School.
 The original school building is the oldest surviving one built by the Toronto School Board and it has some very interesting architecture.